metrorailings/OwlBlog/content/posts/week-12-insights.md

 The 49ers defensive front are constantly winning battles at the line of scrimmage.
 It's been the difference maker in this game.
 Not only is Goff getting rattled, but the Rams ground game has been neutered all game.
 Simply put, the Rams offense isn't productive at all.

 Deebo Samuel is a gamer.

+Up-tempo offense forces the 49ers to play base defense, it seems.